Groundwater Science Priorities

 Maintain and update the Aquifer Information System

-MGS and USGS developed a GIS-based aquifer information system to aid the Maryland Department of the Environment in managing and permitting groundwater supplies.
+MGS and USGS, with guidance from the Maryland Department of the Environment (MDE), developed a GIS-based aquifer information system to aid the MDE in assessing water-allocation permits.
 To maintain its effectiveness, the system should periodically be updated.
 As new wells are drilled more information becomes available to better define the aquifer system.
 It's critical that water-resource managers have the most up-to-date and pertinent information.
 It's particularly important to fill data gaps and to increase our understanding of aquifer systems in areas of greater hydrogeologic complexity, such as the Potomac Group in the upper Chesapeake Bay area.
-Also, the addition of other data layers, such as water use, water quality, and groundwater- levels, would greatly enhance the utility of the aquifer information system.
+Also, the addition of other data layers, such as water use, water quality, and groundwater-levels, would greatly enhance the utility of the aquifer information system.

 Regional groundwater-flow model

-A comprehensive set of water-level data is needed to assess impacts of well withdrawals on the aquifer system and to help calibrate a regional groundwater-flow model.
+A comprehensive set of groundwater-level data is needed to assess impacts of well withdrawals on the aquifer system and to help calibrate a regional groundwater-flow model.
+Currently, MGS and USGS maintain a network of monitoring wells across the State; however, data gaps exist in certain areas and aquifers.
 A sustained monitoring effort is critical to determine long-term impacts of withdrawals.

 Determining how much water is being withdrawn from which aquifers is fundamental for assessing impacts on the resource.
-The Maryland Department of the Environment maintains a database of permitted withdrawals greater than 10,000 gallons per day, but permitted withdrawals less than 10,000 gallons per day and domestic, self-supplied withdrawals need to be quantified.
+The Maryland Department of the Environment maintains a database of permitted withdrawals greater than 10,000 gallons per day, but the information needs to be made more easily accessible for analysis.
+Additionally, permitted withdrawals less than 10,000 gallons per day and domestic, self-supplied withdrawals need to be quantified.

 Water quality is an essential component of water supply.
 Identifying areas of degraded water quality will help insure that Maryland's citizens are supplied with water of good quality.
 A significant amount of groundwater-quality data that could be very useful for water management are stored in federal, state, and local databases; however, the data may not be easily accessible.
 Developing a user interface to access the data spatially and with the correct aquifer assignments would be of great benefit.